 - Twist and Shout -- this crosses the nordic ski trail.
 Please use caution at the crossings, and yield to skiers

-- Ziggy Up -- go all the way up to the parking lot (good making that last climb ;)
+- Ziggy Up -- go all the way up to the parking lot, using the winter-only "Fence Line" trail (good luck making that last climb ;)

 Q: Why are some trails are closed during the winter?